dt-demos/otel-vector/README.md

 ### Step 2: Create Dynatrace API Token

-This demo will send data to the [Dynatrace Log Ingest API](https://docs.dynatrace.com/docs/discover-dynatrace/references/dynatrace-api/environment-api/log-monitoring-v2/post-ingest-logs) and the [Dynatrace OLTP API](https://docs.dynatrace.com/docs/ingest-from/opentelemetry/otlp-api)
+This demo will send data to the [Dynatrace Log Ingest API](https://docs.dynatrace.com/docs/discover-dynatrace/references/dynatrace-api/environment-api/log-monitoring-v2/post-ingest-logs) and the [Dynatrace OTLP API](https://docs.dynatrace.com/docs/ingest-from/opentelemetry/otlp-api)

 You can just make one Dynatrace API Token with these scopes from the `Access Tokens` page within Dynatrace.
 * `openTelemetryTrace.ingest`